![]() |

 Exhibition Opening- "Three Generations of Book Collectors: The Evan Turner Gift at The Athenaeum of Philadelphia"

-family of the nineteenth and early twentieth centuries.
 This exhibition is curated

 by Samuel A. Streit, retired Brown University Special Collections